jjawny/farm-youtube-engagement-using-live-thumbnails/README.md

 # Farm YouTube engagement using live thumbnails

-💡 Growth idea: encourage users to engage by placing them on your thumbnail in semi-real-time.
+💡 Growth idea: encourage users to engage by placing them on your thumbnail live.

+ℹ️ Tech summary: a FastAPI with one endpoint to refresh the thumbnail, to be pinged by an external CRON job at a semi-real-time cadence.

+▶️ Demo:
 ![Demo](./README/demo.gif)

 <details>